If there’s one person’s styling that always stops us in our tracks, it’s the work of Michelle Hart from Bask Interiors.

 “Being able to visualise a space in its entirety is a bonus because you then automatically know if things will work together well.
 A lot of people struggle with visualising so that’s why they engage help!”

-Michelle totally nailed this brief of creating a welcoming, warm and relaxed family home, and we’re sure many of you will find more than a few images to pin to your inspiration board!
+Michelle totally nailed this brief of creating a welcoming, warm and relaxed family home, and we’re sure many of you will find more than a few images to pin from this Bayside home to your inspiration board!